maikelnight/logstash/README.md

 - Use Log Format LOGFORMAT="Shorewall:%s:%s:" in shorewall.conf (both shorewall and shorewall6)

 - Use ULOGD to log to separate Log File in shorewall

+- Use :NFLOG Switch in your shorewall rules